ThinkEQ/assembly-solutions-ltd/src/pages/product/cable-looms.md

         Our dedicated cable loom division is led by fully qualified design engineers who not only assist with initial design and development but are also always on hand to help production with the manufacture and any niggly last-minute technical changes.
   - type: column
     column:
+      title: Cable Looms and Wire Loom Manufacturers UK
+      text: |-
+        Our cable looms service includes:

+        * Agricultural vehicle cable loom
+        * Bus wiring loom
+        * Industrial wiring loom
+        * Motorsport wiring loom
+        * Truck wiring loom
+        * And much more…
+  - type: column
+    column:
       title: Electric Vehicle and Hybrid Cable Looms
       text: As the popularity of electric vehicles continues to skyrocket, we offer electrical cable looms for electric road and rail vehicles, including single-decker buses and train door electrical systems.
+  - type: testimonial
+    testimonial:
+      quote: “Highly professional and skilled manufacturer for our wiring needs.
+Their communication is excellent from the drawing-up of a new loom to our exact needs.
+Whether a short or high volume requested the prices have been good and have helped save many man-hours for us with a fast turn-around from order placement.”
+      name: Review from a very happy cable loom customer.
   - type: column
     column:
       title: Get to know us